-Bootless Bay is located on the southern coast of New Guinea to the west is Port Moresby (Town).
+Bootless Bay (Bootless Inlet) is located on the southern coast of New Guinea.
+To the west is Port Moresby (Town).

 Named Bootless Bay for its deceptively

 shallow depth.
-Also known as Bootless Inlet.
-The northwestern corner is known as Oyster Bay and the northeastern corner is used as a boat marina.
+The northwestern corner is known as Oyster Bay.
 Borders Pyramid Point to the southwest and Morris Hill (Zero Hill).
 Offshore are several small islands including Lion Island (Manunouha, Manu), Loloata Island and Motupare Island and several coral reefs and patches.

 During 1942, the U. S. Army

 32nd Infantry Division, 126th Infantry Regiment (less company E)